Halalaluyafail3/LuaPreprocessor/README.md

 When the built in macro or function returns, the visible tokens are the result of macro expansion.
 Generally, a macro should only try to view and manipulate tokens in a defined region, such as in a set of brackets rather than work with all visible tokens.

 Built in macros should only be invoked with their original name or their original name as a string literal, and should only be invoked directly by putting them in the macros table.
-The default preprocessing state will start with a macros table containg just the built in macros: `now`, `notnow`, `totokens`, `tostring`, `concat`, `if`, `defined`, `lua`, `none`.
+The default preprocessing state will start with a macros table containing just the built in macros: `now`, `notnow`, `totokens`, `tostring`, `concat`, `if`, `defined`, `lua`, `none`.
 Here, 'brackets' is used to refer to parentheses, square brackets, or curly brackets.
 All types of brackets are treated equally, and when counting brackets to find the ending bracket they will be treated equally.
 Built in macros will scan left to right and do macro expansions, unless stated otherwise.
 The results of macro expansions are included in this scanning.

 # The built in macros
 * `none`: Removes the symbol `$` and the string literal or name `none`.